SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

  ### Configure Channel

- 1. Open your S/4 HANA system and navigate to the transaction */IWXBE/CONFIG*
+ 1. Open your SAP S/4HANA system and navigate to the transaction */IWXBE/CONFIG*
  2. Click on *via Service Key*

  ![Configure Channel](./images/EventBased4.png)